nandzalavadiya/BTech-Sem-5-.Net/XUnit_Testing.md

 [Theory] — Used when method have parameters and we want to test multiple time the same method with different data

-[InlineData] OR [ClassData] - Provides testing data that we want to use for particular testing
+[InlineData] OR [ClassData] - Provides testing data that we want to use for particular method's testing
-Controller:

 **Write the test method inside this class (shown below)**